TL;DR

 Mutable Claim Used for Authorization Decisions

-We were sooo close to report a very serious vulnerability in LAPSWebUI.
-Since in the end it was just bad practice and we couldn’t prove any security impact, we ended up describing the problem to our client in a finding rated Informational.
-But we still reported it to Truesec as a potentially high severity finding since we could not rule out that there existed other configurations of LAPSWebUI that were exploitable.
+We were sooo close to reporting a very serious vulnerability in LAPSWebUI.
+As the issue was not exploitable in the assessed environment, we ended up describing the problem to our client in a finding rated Informational.
+However, in an effort to improve the application solution, Reversec still reported it to Truesec as a finding with a high potential impact since we could not rule out that there existed other configurations of LAPSWebUI that were exploitable.

 If it were exploitable, it would have been categorised as CWE-639 Authorization Bypass Through User-Controlled Key.